 The menu challenge for an open-to-the-public fine dining restaurant inside a senior dining community is striking a balance between comfort and creativity.
-The challenge has been met by Ian Thompson, newly appointed executive chef for Judson Smart Living, a Cleveland-based organization that’s been serving older adults in Northern Ohio for a century.
+The challenge has been met by Ian Thompson, newly appointed executive chef for at South Franklin Circle, one of the senior living communities operated by Judson Services Inc., a Cleveland-based organization that’s been serving older adults in Northern Ohio for a century.

 Thompson’s answer is to keep the menu “perpetually fresh and fluid” at the 60-seat restaurant, Radius, a part of South Franklin Circle in Chagrin Falls, OH, a new location for Judson.

 “It’s of the utmost importance to keep the menu moving,” says Thompson, who has worked in some of the best restaurants in Cleveland, OH, including fire food and drink and Parallax.

 When Thompson first started work at Judson, he knew exactly the type of menu he wanted to create for Radius: contemporary American fine dining cuisine.
 He also knew that his goal for the restaurant was to “run a restaurant that was held to the same standards as any great restaurant—we never wanted to think of it as just a restaurant in a retirement community.”